variadico/noti/README.md

 -o, -pushover
     Trigger a Pushover notification.
 Requires NOTI_PUSHOVER_TOK and NOTI_PUSHOVER_DEST to be set.
+-u, -pushsafer
+    Trigger a Pushsafer notification.
+Requires NOTI_PUSHSAFER_KEY
+    to be set.
 -l, -simplepush
     Trigger a Simplepush notification.
 Requires NOTI_SIMPLEPUSH_KEY
     to be set.
 Optionally, customize ringtone and vibration with